DovieW/obsidian-android-sync/README.md

 /.obsidian/plugins/obsidian-git/data.json
 /conflict-files-obsidian-git.md
 ```
 To stop conflicts from happening, you can create a .gitattributes file in the root of the repo with the following content (I haven't tested this properly yet, I'm starting to use it now).
-It will basically always accept both changes (accept for the .obsidian folder).
+It will basically always accept both changes (except for the .obsidian folder).
 ```gitattributes
 * merge=union
 /.obsidian/** -merge